Rhino (character)

 One of Spider-Man's most prominent adversaries, the Rhino has been adapted into various forms of media since his original debut during the Silver Age of Comic Books, including animated television series and video games.
 He has also featured in Marvel merchandise such as action figures and trading cards.

-Paul Giamatti played a version of Aleksei Sytsevich who uses a rhinoceros-themed battle armor, similar to the character's Ultimate Marvel incarnation, in the 2014 film The Amazing Spider-Man 2.
+In live-action, Paul Giamatti played a version of Aleksei Sytsevich who uses a rhinoceros-themed battle armor, similar to the character's Ultimate Marvel incarnation, in the 2014 film The Amazing Spider-Man 2.
+Another version appeared in the 2024 Sony's Spider-Man Universe film Kraven the Hunter played by Alessandro Nivola.

 Publication history

 Described by writer Mike Conroy as "famously one of Spider-Man's dimmest villains", the Rhino debuted in The Amazing Spider-Man #41–43 (Oct.–Dec.
 1966) as a thug for hire working for an Eastern Bloc country.
 He volunteers to participate in an experiment that bonds a super-strong polymer to his skin, as well as augmenting his strength and speed.
 The character returned in The Incredible Hulk (vol. 2) #104 (June 1968), and although he apparently died at the end of the story, he was revived in The Incredible Hulk (vol. 2) #124 (Feb.
 1970), becoming a perennial opponent of both Spider-Man and the Hulk.

 The character achieved significant exposure in the 1980s and 1990s, appearing in both a solo capacity and as a villain for hire in over 12 titles.
 Significant appearances included starring in the limited series Deadly Foes of Spider-Man #1–4 (May–Aug.
 1991); the "Flowers for Rhino" storyline in Spider-Man's Tangled Web #5–6 (Oct.–Nov.
 2001), which is told from the character's perspective; and Punisher War Journal (vol. 2) #13–15 (Jan.–March 2008), in which Rhino begins to rethink his lifestyle.
 He has also been a member of multiple supervillain teams, including the Emissaries of Evil, the Sinister Syndicate, and the Sinister Six.